-From Picnic Bay, a track winds to the top of a large boulder, affording views over the Island, with Rocky Bay just below.
-You will also be able to see Nelly and Geoffrey Bays and back towards Townsville with views of Cape Cleveland to the left.
+From Picnic Bay, this track winds to the top of a large boulder where you can enjoy views over the Island, with Rocky Bay just below.
+You will also be able to see Nelly and Geoffrey Bays in the distance and then back towards Townsville with views of Cape Cleveland to the left.

 From the turn-off to Radical Bay, this track ascends, sometimes steeply, to follow a ridge behind the bays before arriving at the ruins of the Forts complex operated during World War II.
 Lookouts afford excellent views to the Palm Island Group in the north and Bowling Green Bay National Park in the south.